Progress on Quantum Discord of Two Qubit states: Optimization and Upper Bound: Abstract

 \section{Abstract}

 Calculation of the quantum discord requires to find the minimum of the quantum conditional entropy $S(\rho^{AB}|\{\Pi^B_{k}\})$ over all measurements on the subsystem $B$.
 In this paper, we provide a simple relation for the conditional entropy as the difference of two Shannon entropies.
-The relation is suitable for calculation of the quantum discord in the sense that it can by used to obtain the quantum discord for some classes of two-qubit states, without the need for minimization.
+The relation is suitable for calculation of the quantum discord in the sense that it can be used to obtain the quantum discord for some classes of two-qubit states such as Bell-diagonal states and a three-parameter subclass of X states, without the need for minimization.
 We also present an analytical procedure of optimization and obtain conditions under which the quantum conditional entropy of a general two-qubit state is stationary.
 The presented relation is also used to find a tight upper bound on the quantum discord.